 3. Increase energy and fuel efficiency: Ask your representatives (or at your least your workplace) to require that all non-essential lights and equipment be turned off in buildings after hours, and to push for high-efficiency requirements in your state building code, as well as to regulate or rein in cryptocurrency/bitcoin “mining” and unnecessary uses of AI, which are creating enormous energy demands for server/data centers.
 Also, ask your state and city representatives to replace vehicles in their fleets (including school buses) with electric or fuel-efficient/low-emissions vehicles, and ask your City Council or County officials to add more bike paths/lanes and bike racks throughout your area.

-4. Reduce waste: Tell your federal, state, and local representatives to support zero-waste programs and zero-waste procurement (including packaging and plastics reduction) specifications within their government agencies, with an emphasis on source reduction and a ban on (or phase-out of) single-use, disposable products, particularly plastic products.
+4. Reduce all types of waste: Tell your federal, state, and local representatives to support zero-waste programs and procurement specifications within their agencies, with an emphasis on source reduction (including packaging and plastics reduction) and a ban on (or rapid phase-out of) single-use, disposable products, particularly plastic products.

-One’s climate actions and choices become more obvious and automatic as one’s climate and environmental ethic or mindset deepens.
+One’s climate actions and choices become more obvious and automatic as one’s climate/environmental ethic or mindset deepens.
 Gradually, you find yourself looking at almost everything you do and choose through a climate (and planetary health) lens.
 This doesn’t need to be seen as a burden; it is simply living within the reality of ecological limits.
 We already apply all sorts of other filters to our decisions (e.g., cost, aesthetics, convenience).
-It’s important to include climate and environmental considerations and shift towards prioritizing those over less consequential considerations.
+It’s important to include climate and environmental considerations, as well, and shift towards prioritizing those over less consequential considerations.

 Climate Action Resources